antmicro/topwrap/docs/source/description_files.md

 (design-description-parameterization)=
 ### Parameterization

-The port widths don't have to be hardcoded as parameters can be used to describe an IP core in a generic way, as the values specified in IP core YAMLs can be overridden in a design description file (see {ref}`Design Description <design-description>`).
+Port widths don't have to be hardcoded, as parameters can describe an IP core in a generic way, and values specified in IP core YAMLs can be overridden in a design description file (see {ref}`Design Description <design-description>`).
 ```yaml
 parameters:
     DATA_WIDTH: 8